Why Breast Ultrasound technology?

 Customized care

-Designed for dense breasts, Automated Breast Ultrasound improves the detection rate of breast cancer in dense breasts and can identify cancers that traditional mammograms might miss.
+Bilateral whole breast ultrasound imaging improves the detection rate of breast cancer in dense breasts and can identify cancers that traditional mammograms might miss.

 Early detection